 Visit is "Golden Nugget"

-For most colleges, the campus visit is the "golden nugget," concedes one admissions official.
+For most colleges, the campus visit is still the "golden nugget," concedes one admissions official.
 "It makes a huge difference in the decision to apply."
-Instagram, where a college features a lot of photos of the campus and of current students, helps prospective students see themselves on that campus.
-And the student-run blog is a way for prospective students to hear about what life is life as a student - the classes, culture and how they fit."
+But for those students who cannot get to a campus, Instagram, where a college features a lot of photos of the campus, helps prospective students see themselves on that campus.
+And the student-run blog is a way for prospective students to hear about what life is life as a student - the classes, culture and how they fit.